jejacks0n/teaspoon/README.md

 Ok, another Javascript test runner, right?
 Really?
 Yeah, that's tough, but we're pretty confident Teabag is one of the nicest you'll find at the moment.
 And if you disagree, you can swing by our offices in Denver and we'll buy you a beer if you're so inclined -- and probably fix whatever it is that you didn't like.

-The goal for Teabag is to be the simplest and most complete Javascript testing solution for Rails.
+The goal for Teabag is to be the simplest, and the most complete Javascript testing solution for Rails.
 Teabag takes full advantage of the asset pipeline and ships with support for Jasmine, Mocha and QUnit.

 Feedback, ideas and pull requests are always welcome, or you can hit us up [@modeset_](https://twitter.com/modeset_).